Top 6 Essential Oils For Acid Reflux Relief

 The good news is that there are effective ways to treat these digestive issues that are safe, natural, and without potentially destructive side effects.

-1. Lavender Oil For Heart Burn
+1. Lavender Oil For Acid Reflux

 Lavender oil is not just for candles, soaps, and perfumes, it has also been relied upon for centuries for its soothing and calming characteristics.
 This makes it a popular choice for all-natural stress relief.
-And besides it being a well-known sleep aid, it can also be quite effective when used to treat indigestion and heartburn.
+And besides it is a well-known sleep aid, it can also be quite effective when used to treat indigestion and heartburn.

 Lavender oil is so effective, it can be ingested or even applied topically to help reduce bloating, acid reflux, and other uncomfortable symptoms associated with GERD.
 A natural sedative, this essential oil helps to promote a restful night for those staying awake with digestive pain.